Chandanraxit07/Bike_Sharing_Demand_Prediction/README.md

 # CONCLUSION

-➢ ‘Hour’ of the day holds the most importantfeature.
+➢ ‘Hour’ of the day holds the most important feature.

-➢ Bike rental count ismostly correlatedwiththe time of the day asit ispeak at 10 am morning and 8 pm atevening.
+➢ Bike rental count is mostly correlated with the time of the day as it speak at 10 am morning and 8 pm atevening.

-➢ We observedthat bike rentalcount ishigh during workingdays thannon workingday.
+➢ We observed that bike rental count is high during working days than non working day.

-➢ We see that people generallypreferto bike at moderate to high temperatures, and when little windy
+➢ We see that people generally prefer to bike at moderate to high temperatures, and when little windy

 ➢ It is observed that highest number bike rentals counts in Autumn & Summer seasons & the lowest in winter season.

-We observed that the highest numberof bike rentalson a clearday and the loweston a snowyorrainyday.
-We observed thatwithincreasinghumidity, the number of bike rental counts decreases.
+We observed that the highest number of bike rentalson a clearday and the loweston a snowyorrainyday.
+We observed that with increasing humidity, the number of bike rental counts decreases.